 - The dates you are requesting access for (not the acts/the dates please)

 - The number of passes you require (if you require more than one, why do you need more than one)

-- How you plan to preview the Festival and promote it to your audience in advance of the RBC Bluesfest 2017 edition.
+- How do you plan to preview the Festival and promote it to your audience in advance of this year’s edition of the Ottawa Bluesfest.

 Please be brief in your explanations.